scottish-government-design-system/designsystem.gov.scot/components/side-navigation/index.md

 * display all the pages in a section when a user selects the section
 * stay under 10 sections
-* have no more than 3 levels in total, i.e. side navigation>nested section> nested section
+* have no more than 3 levels in total

 The side navigation should also: